browserengineering/book/book/animations.md

 To summarize another way: what we're trying to implement is a way to (a) make explicit surfaces under `SaveLayer` calls, and (b) generalize the `tab_surface`/`chrome_surface`  to a list of potentially many surfaces.
-Let's do that.
+Let's implement that.
 But to get there I'll have to introduce multiple new concepts that are tricky to understand.
 Before we get into the ins and outs of them, let's first go through what they are and how they will be used.

-* `PaintChunk`: this will be a new class that represents a contiguous slice of the display list.Each `DisplayItem` is in exactly one `PaintChunk`.
+* `PaintChunk`: this will be a new class that represents a contiguous slice of the display list.
+Each `DisplayItem` is in exactly one `PaintChunk`.
 We'll do the overlap testing mentioned a couple of sections back on `PaintChunk`s, and the overlap testing will be done in *absolute space*.
-  *Viewport space* is the coordinate space of `tab_surface`^[In other words, the (0, 0) position of this space is the top-left pixel of `tab_surface`(which may be offscreen due to scrolling.]
-To support overlpa testing, each `PaintChunk` will have an `absolute_bounds` method.
+  Absolute space is the coordinate space of `tab_surface`^[In other words, the (0, 0) position of this space is the top-left pixel of `tab_surface`(which may be offscreen due to scrolling.]
+To support overlap testing, each `PaintChunk` will have an `absolute_bounds` method.

   Ths purpose of this class is twofold: